Introduction-to-Information-Technology/dndCampaignGen/README.md

 3. Enter 'npm run build' to create a build from ./src/ files and bundle into ./dist/.
 4. Enter 'npm run start' to serve the build from ./dist/.
 5. Both dev and production environments accessible from localhost;
-6. Enter 'npm run lint' to see all your coding style errors.
-7. Enter 'npm run lintF' to auto fix some of your coding style errors.

-NoSQL Database is CosmoDB by Microsoft Azure using MongoDB API.